 The Vicious Circle of Regime Change

 But with thousands of years of history the Chinese understood that well.
-China has experienced thirty-one dynasties since its unification by the Qin Dynasty in 221 BC.
+China has gone through thirty-one dynasties since its unification under the Qin Dynasty in 221 BC (Qin pronounced chin).
 Among them, the nine longest-lived dynasties that ruled all of China are the Western Han Dynasty, 231 years, the Eastern Han Dynasty, 195 years, the Tang Dynasty, 289 Years, the Eastern Jin Dynasty, 103 years, the Northern Song Dynasty, 167 years, the Southern Song Dynasty, 152 years, the Yuan Dynasty, 162 years, the Ming Dynasty, 276 years, and the Qing Dynasty, 295 years.
 The rest are all less than a hundred years.

-Every dynasty at its inception achieved a balance acceptable to all interest groups and political factions through redistribution of power, wealth and land.
+Every dynasty at its inception achieved a balance acceptable to all interest groups and political factions through redistribution of power, land, and wealth.
 Over time, that balance would be broken.
-Wealth was reconcentrated into the hands of a few.
-Land was annexed again by the landlord class.
+Land was annexed again by the landlord class, wealth was reconcentrated into the hands of a few, and political power was seized by the new wealthy to serve their interests.
 When most people lost the means of production, the economy lost vitality.
-At the same time the regime was corrupted by power, weakened by partisan fights, alienated into oligarchy, plutocracy, autocracy, tyranny, hegemony, etc. Bad governance and mismanagement such as profligacy, corruption, militarism, overspending, excessive taxation, heavy debts, uncontrolled issuance of currency, etc., eventually led to political, economic and financial failures, which were intensified by natural disasters, plagues, foreign invasions, rebellions, etc., causing the regime to collapse.
+At the same time the regime was depraved by corruption, weakened by factionalism and partisan strifes, alienated into oligarchy, plutocracy, dictatorship, tyranny, militarism, etc. Bad governance and mismanagement such as profligacy, corruption, militancy, overspending, excessive taxation, heavy debts, uncontrolled issuance of currency, etc., eventually led to political, economic and financial failures, which were intensified by natural disasters, plagues, foreign invasions, rebellions, etc., causing the regime to collapse.
 The life span of a dynasty might vary, but the regime would peril regardless.
-Three hundred years is the upper limit of how long it takes for a regime to corrupt and die.
+Three hundred years is the upper limit of how long it takes for a regime to decay.
 In China, no dynasty, even among the most successful ones, survived for more than three hundred years.
 (See Democracy vs. Plutocracy.)

-History has also taught the Chinese to improve their system through meritocracy, collective decision making and continuous reforms.
-They implement good governance by selecting officials with both moral integrity and practical abilities based on long-term reviews of the candidate's character and performance.
-Political decisions are made in democratic ways through thorough investigations, consultations and discussions rather than partisan fight.
+History has also taught the Chinese to prevent regime cycles through good governance, meritocracy, collective leadership and continuous reform.
+They have learned from many hard lessons the dangers of absolute power by an individual leader, whether hereditary or elected, and established mechanisms for collective decision-making and age and term limits on officials to ensure leadership renewal and peaceful transitions.
+They select officials based on their character, abilities, experiences and achievements, not their rhetoric, promises and ideological nonsense.
+They have continuously carried out reforms to address the shortcomings within the system.
+These reforms include clean government, self-correction, disciplinary inspections, anti-corruption, people's supervision of the government, whistle-blowing and petitioning systems, and impeachment procedures, etc. Political decisions are made by consensus through research, inquiry, consultation and discussion rather than partisan fight.
 Thousands of years of political experiences have made the Chinese deeply aware of the dangers of partisan politics.
-Parties only represent the special interests.
+Parties only represent special interests.
 Partisan fights severely weaken the government’s ability to govern and cause deep divisions among the people.
 Rotation in power by opposing parties leads to incoherent policies and makes long-term planning impossible.
 Voters are not always well-informed and rational, and can be easily manipulated by empty promises, emotional incitement and misinformation.
 The elected politicians tend to be sensational and lack moral and practical experience in governing.
-They work more for their patrons and their own re-election than the best and long-term interests of the people.
+They work more for their donors and their own re-election than the long-term interests of the people.
 The current administration often takes irresponsible actions such as overspending, over borrowing and overprinting of money to benefit its own tenure, leaving disastrous consequences to future administrations.
-Without continuous reforms, these myopic practices motivated by self-interest will make a regime impossible to escape the fate of the historical cycle.
+Without continuous reforms, these myopic practices motivated by self-interest will make a regime impossible to escape its historical cycle.
 (See Pluralism vs. Monism.)

 September 20, 2021